andim/andim.github.io/index.md

 ### News

 - On March 14th 2024 we are organizing the [2nd London Quantitative Immunology Day](https://qimmuno.com/ldnday/).
 Come join us!
-- The London Quantitative Immunology Network now has a mailing list: Sign up [Here](https://qimmuno.com/ldnqimmuno/).
+- The London Quantitative Immunology Network now has a mailing list: Sign up instructions [here](https://qimmuno.com/ldnqimmuno/).
+- December 2023: Silver and Bronze for the QImmuno lab in the [IMMREP23](https://www.kaggle.com/competitions/tcr-specificity-prediction-challenge/leaderboard) TCR Specificity Prediction Challenge!!
 - On March 9th 2023 we are organizing a [London Quantitative Immunology Day](https://qimmuno.com/ldnday2023/).
 Come join us!
 - Sept 30 2022: The workshop "Statistical physics and adaptive immunity" co-organized by Andreas is now open for [registration](https://aspenphys.org/physicists/summer/program/currentworkshops.html).
 The workshop will be held at the Aspen Center for Physics August 6 - 27, 2023.
 - July 25 2022: First paper from lab out on [bioRxiv](https://doi.org/10.1101/2022.07.25.501373)!
 Our first foray into deciphering TCR specificity quantitatively.